 If travel blogging weren’t my full-time job, there’s no way I would have enough time to be on hold for 20-30 minutes EACH CALL and then proceed to be hung up on, ghosted through email, and ignored on social media.

 Booking.com is banking on you not having that time.

 Discovering Another Scam Through Calling Booking.com Customer Service

 I’ve called the Genius Customer Service line 6 or 7 times and by doing this I’ve discovered another scam that I think they’re doing to waste their customer’s time instead of resolving their problems.

-On almost every call it took 3 times of typing it in exactly right, some calls took only 2.
+On almost every call it took 3 times to type it in exactly right, some calls took only 2.
 However, not one call let us through the first time.

 Day After Booking: Calling & Chat Line

-After seeing my credit card statement, I immediately decide to call Booking.com.
-I spend the next 10 minutes scouring the internet for an ACTUAL number that would reach them.
+After seeing my credit card statement, I immediately decided to call Booking.com.
+I spent the next 10 minutes scouring the internet for an ACTUAL number that would reach them.